rsz_ip_forwarding_example111

 Before you get into the details, let me cover the basics.
 A router receives a packet on one of its interfaces and then forwards the packet out of another based on the contents found in the IP header.
 For example, if the packet were part of a video stream ( Multicast / multi-destination), it would be forwarded to multiple interfaces.
 If the packet were part of a typical banking transaction ( Unicast ), it would be forwarded to one of its interfaces.

-As each routing device forwards the packet in a hop-by-hop fashion, the packet’s IP header remains relatively unchanged, containing complete instructions for forwarding the packet.
+As each routing device forwards the packet hop-by-hop, the packet’s IP header remains relatively unchanged, containing complete instructions for forwarding the packet.
 However, the data link headers ( the layer directly below ) may change radically at each hop to match the changing media types.

-The following lab guide will look at an IP forwarding example.
-The forwarding of IP packets has nothing to do with the “learning” of network routes.
-The learning of routes is carried out through either static or dynamic routing protocols.
+IP packet forwarding has nothing to do with the “learning” of network routes carried out through static or dynamic routing protocols.
 Instead, IP forwarding has everything to do with routers’ steps when they forward an IP packet from one interface to another.

 Let’s start with Host1, which creates an IP packet with its IP address (192.168.1.1) as the source and Host 2 (192.168.2.1) as the destination.
 So the first question that Host1 will need to determine: